reijjo/playground/README.md

 # playground
-Just a place where I try new stuff
+Just a place where to try new stuff